 - Your child’s abilities.
-Is he doing his best?
-Trying his hardest?
-Or is he somehow taking advantage of his issues (or the care he receives for them)?
+Is your child doing their best?
+Trying their hardest?
+Or is your child somehow taking advantage of their issues (or the care they receive for them)?
 You and your partner may have very different opinions.

 - Your child’s independence.
-You probably both want your child to have the freedom to explore on his own.
-But you may disagree on how much freedom he can handle.
+You probably both want your child to have the freedom to explore on their own.
+But you may disagree on how much freedom your child can handle.

 - Future goals.
 Will your child be able to go to college?
-Will he be able to hold a job?
+Will your child be able to hold a job?
 These concerns can emerge while your child is still very young.

 - Work together.
 “Even when you disagree, you and your partner should be on the same team,” Marshak says.
 “That means that you may respectfully disagree, but you’ll collaborate to resolve your disagreements.”

-Say your child wants to start riding his bike to and from school.
-He has , so his balance and coordination are a little off.
-But he’s practiced riding for a few weeks.
-You don’t feel comfortable with the idea, but your partner thinks he deserves the chance.
+Say your child wants to start riding a bike to and from school.
+Your child has , so their balance and coordination are a little off.
+But your child has practiced riding for a few weeks.
+You don’t feel comfortable with the idea, but your partner thinks your child deserves the chance.

 “In many cases neither you nor your partner will prevail.
 And that’s good.”

-Together, you come up with a solution your child approves: He can walk to and from school for the next month while he practices biking in the evenings.
-You’ll do some trial bike rides together as a family so he learns the route.
+Together, you come up with a solution your child approves: Your child can walk to and from school for the next month and will practice biking in the evenings.
+You’ll do some trial bike rides together as a family so your child learns the route.